 Blue-winged Teal feed by dabbling—dipping their bill into the water, submerging their entire head, or tipping up to reach for prey or vegetation deeper underwater.
 They dive rarely.
 Like many ducks, Blue-winged Teal have a range of exaggerated motions that they use as displays.
 Often male will make these displays while oriented to the side of the female he is courting.
 They include pumping the head up and down, dipping the head under water rapidly, and tipping up or dabbling in the water with body feathers raised.
 Females may respond by "inciting": lowering her head, pointing her bill at the male, and then raising her head.
 Pair bonds typically dissolve during incubation, and adults form new pair bonds with different mates in the winter or spring.
 Many males court the same female at once until she chooses a mate.
 Forced copulations by males with females other than their mate—a common occurrence in many duck species—is comparatively rare in Blue-winged Teal.

 Blue-winged Teal are the second most abundant duck in North America, behind the Mallard.
+Populations remained stable between 1966 and 2014, according to the North American Breeding Bird Survey.
 Their numbers fluctuate between about 2.8 million and 7.4 million birds, mainly as a response to water conditions, with drought causing populations to fall.
+They are not on the 2014 State of the Birds Watch List.
 By funding farmers to leave some of their fields fallow, the USDA Conservation Reserve Program has helped increase grassland nesting habitat by about 1.8 million acres in this species' prairie pothole breeding range.
 Blue-winged Teal are early migrants, so they're gone from much of the U.S. before duck-hunting season begins in many states.
 Still, hunters shoot 200,000 to upwards of 500,000 Blue-winged Teal per year (this hunting pressure is carefully managed to maintain population goals).
 Blue-winged Teal, like other ducks, are vulnerable to wetland loss or degradation, pesticide contamination (particularly on their wintering grounds, in countries where DDT is still legal), and consumption of lead shot where it is still used.

 - Bellrose, F. C. 1976.
 Ducks, Geese, and Swans of North America.
 Stackpole Books, Harrisburg, PA.